DhruvinShiroya/GroceryNearMe/README.md

 live website link - https://grocerynearme.azurewebsites.net/Categories <br/>

 Exprerimental feature - review has been trying to add but could not solve the user and comment problem. under link of Review in navbar

+## google authentication is added
+-- administrator can only add delete product
+-- user can only see the product
+-- user can give reviews but can not create product.